Alternative

 FeatureShippingEasyI'd Ship That

-FedEx Support Available on paid plans Full FedEx integration on free tier
+FedEx Support Available on paid plans Full FedEx integration on the free account

-UPS Support Available on paid plans Full UPS integration on free tier
+UPS Support Available on paid plans Full UPS integration on the free account

-No Monthly Fees Free tier for up to 25 shipments/month Completely free with no shipment limits
+No Monthly Fees Free tier for up to 25 shipments/month Free account, no monthly fees, no shipment limits

-Mobile App (iOS & Android) Web-based platform Native iOS & Android apps
+Mobile App (iOS & Android) Web-based platform Native iOS and Android apps, plus web

-Marketing Tools Email marketing and customer engagement tools Focused on shipping
+Marketing Tools Email marketing and customer engagement tools Focused on shipping, not email campaigns

 Real-Time Tracking Tracking available Real-time tracking across all carriers